-Designer Brian Patrick Flynn transforms his dark and dingy deck into a happy hangout for the whole family.
+Designer Brian Patrick Flynn updated the outdoor furniture to transform his dark and dingy deck into a happy hangout for the whole family.
 Get the look for yourself — shop the Patio Hues in Oranges and Blues Styleboard.

 When I was 8, my best friend Jerry and I played a ridiculously pointless game in his family’s backyard.
 We affectionately named the game Cujo after a Stephen King novel-turned-feature-film about a St. Bernard that gets bitten by a rabid bat and attacks a sweet

 mom and son who are stranded in a broken down car.
 The rabid plot plays out on a dilapidated, rural ranch besieged by crumbling deck boards and weathered barn siding.

 The rules of the game were simple.
 We pretended Jerry’s dog Bandit was Cujo, made him chase us by stealing — and subsequently running with — his favorite toys, zigzagged across the yard and inevitably snagged a few splinters by way of busted deck planks.
 Then we jumped into the pool to escape him.
 Worst.
 Game.
 Ever.
 What does this have to do with Hayneedle’s decorating blog and my interior design work?
 Well, hold on; I’m getting to that in the next paragraph.